smart-data-models/dataModel.UrbanMobility/PublicTransportStop/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `location`:   - `name`: The name of this item.  - `openingHoursSpecification`: A structured value providing information about the opening hours of a place or a certain service inside a place.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `peopleCount`: Estimation of people waiting in the stop  - `refPeopleCountDevice`: Reference to the [Device](https://github.com/Fiware/dataModels/blob/master/specs/Device/Device/doc/spec.md) providing people count estimate.  - `refPublicTransportRoute`: Public transport routes using this stop.  - `seeAlso`: list of uri pointing to additional resources about the item  - `shortStopCode`: Shorter form of the identifier/code of the public transport stop  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `openingHoursSpecification`: A structured value providing information about the opening hours of a place or a certain service inside a place.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `peopleCount`: Estimation of people waiting in the stop  - `refPeopleCountDevice`: Reference to the [Device](https://github.com/Fiware/dataModels/blob/master/specs/Device/Device/doc/spec.md) providing people count estimate.  - `refPublicTransportRoute`: Public transport routes using this stop.  - `seeAlso`: list of uri pointing to additional resources about the item  - `shortStopCode`: Shorter form of the identifier/code of the public transport stop  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `stopCode`: Identifier/code of the public transport stop  - `transportationType`: Types of public transport using this stop as defined in (https://developers.google.com/transit/gtfs/reference/#routestxt).
 Enum:'0, 1, 2, 3, 4, 5, 6, 7'  - `type`: NGSI Entity type.
 It has to be PublicTransportStop  - `wheelChairAccessible`: Same as GTFS `wheelchair_boarding`.
 Enum:'0, 1 ,2'.
 Reference in [GTFS](https://developers.google.com/transit/gtfs/reference/#stopstxt)
 Required properties
 Generic model for a public transport stop.
 It adopts some GTFS definitions, but it does not need to be linked to additional GTFS data.
 ## Data Model description of properties